chadkluck/serverless-deploy-pipeline-atlantis/README.md

 ## About

-Each branch will have its own deploy stack and application infrastructure stack.
-This allows you to separate dev, test, prod, grant developer access via CodeCommit policies, and create or destroy temporary or per-developer/feature test and staging branches/pipelines as necessary.
+Each branch will have its own pipeline stack and application infrastructure stack.
+This allows you to separate dev, test, and prod, grant developer access via CodeCommit policies, and create or destroy temporary or per-developer/feature test and staging branches/pipelines as necessary.

-- The Deploy CloudFormation stack template creates the Pipeline and resources for the pipeline to operate (such as IAM roles and S3 artifact buckets).
-It only runs when you need to make changes to HOW the Pipeline works.
+- The CloudFormation Pipeline stack template creates the CodePipeline and resources (such as IAM roles and S3 artifact buckets).
+It only runs when you need to make changes to how the Pipeline operates.
-- The AWS CodePipeline receives an event notification from the repository branch and builds and deploys the application infrastructure template.
+- The AWS CodePipeline receives an event notification from the repository branch and in turn builds and deploys the application infrastructure template.
 - The CloudFormation Infrastructure stack manages actual application resources.

 The templates, documentation, and tutorials were created by an AWS Certified developer in hopes to bridge the gap between quick-start online examples and well-architected production-ready applications.
-The template is actively used in production and receives periodic updates for security and best practices from AWS.
+The template is actively used in production and receives periodic updates for security and industry best practices.

-This template can serve as a base or example template as you modify it to meet your needs.
+This template can serve as a base or example template modified to meet your needs.
 It is developed with the Principle of Least Privilege, and can deploy applications that utilize S3, DynamoDb, Lambda, API Gateway, CloudWatch Logs, Alarms, and Dashboards right out of the box.
 The templates can be extended to meet your needs simply by adding the appropriate IAM policies to the CloudFormation Role.
 For example, your developers cannot add Event Bridge or EC2 instances to their application infrastructure unless you first add the appropriate IAM policies to the CodePipeline Cloud Formation Role.

 As you begin to look under the hood you can use it as a model for learning AWS Cloud Concepts such as Infrastructure as Code (IaC), CloudFormation, AWS CodePipeline, and serverless architecture.
 Once you have played around with it, the sky is the limit as you add your own modifications for your own use case.